SRI-CSL/gllvm/README.md

 README of  [wllvm](https://github.com/SRI-CSL/whole-program-llvm).

 `gllvm` does not support the dragonegg plugin.
-All other features of `wllvm`, such as logging, and the bitcode store, are supported in exactly the same fashion.
+All other features of `wllvm`, such as logging, and the bitcode store, are supported in exactly the same fashion as documented [here](https://github.com/SRI-CSL/whole-program-llvm).

 ## Under the hoods